ten-protocol/go-ten/design/bridge_design.md

 1. Collect the fees in `WETH` when calling `publishMessage`.
     * This is a bad user experience.
 Anytime we want to withdraw we must source `WETH`
     * It does protect us from losing money when publishing rollups, however.
-2. Using a DEX when it becomes available on Obscuro's L2 we can exchange OBX tokens for the
+2. Using a DEX when it becomes available on Obscuro's L2 we can exchange OBX tokens for the required amount of `WETH`.

 An additional insurance fee might be required.
 It is described in [Security](#MessageBusSecurity)